Mason Greenwood, Emile Smith Rowe named in England U21 squad for European Championship group stage

 England won nine of their 10 qualifiers to reach the tournament, drawing once at Andorra, while they sealed top spot in Group Three with a 2-1 victory over Turkey in October.

-The Young Lions will be aiming to become the first England side to lift the trophy in 37 years and although they are appearing in the finals for an eighth consecutive time, they have only made it out of the group stage on three occasions during that run.
+The Young Lions are aiming to become the first England side to lift the trophy in 37 years and although they are appearing in the finals for an eighth consecutive time, they have only made it out of the group stage on three occasions during that run.

+"I am excited by this group - not just in their ability but also their togetherness and team spirit - and know they will do everything they can to make the country proud," Boothroyd said.
+"I am grateful to Gareth for his support with what we are trying to achieve, and also to the clubs for recognising the importance of these finals.

+"We want to win every time we play and will do all we can to reach the knockout stage - but this is also a crucial opportunity for providing valuable experience on and off the pitch that will help the players, their clubs and England in future.

-A decision has been made that all matches will be played behind closed doors, but UEFA has yet to confirm whether the knockout phase will be open to fans.
+All matches will be played behind closed doors during the group stage, but UEFA has yet to confirm whether the knockout phase will be open to fans.

 All England matches will be televised by Sky Sports, with kick-off times not clashing with senior team fixtures on the same days.